Media and Communications: Regulatory Agencies

 The National Regulation Authority of Information and Communications Technology (ANRTIC) regulates ICT in Comoros.
 The ANRTIC approves tariffs, enforces fair competition, promotes low prices, manages frequencies, approves equipment, ensures operators' compliance with legislation, and also promotes the interests of consumers.
 Only available in French.

 The Telecommunications Regulatory Agency of Cote d'Ivoire (ARTCI) enforces regulations regarding telecommunications.
 A few of ARTCI's duties include defining standards for operators to comply with, determining prices of services, issuing operating permits, and managing radio frequencies.
-Some features of the site are only available in French.
+The site contains information about the regulated sectors, laws and regulations, procedures, and decisions.
+Some features are only available in French.

 The Croatian Regulatory Authority for Network Industries (HAKOM) goal is to promote stability, competition, and growth in the electronic communications and postal services market.
 The site provides market analysis and other information for both operators and consumers in the network industries.

 The Czech Telecommunication Office regulates electronic communications and postal services in the Czech Republic.
-The office also regulates the markets and business conditions and also works to ensure fair economic competition.
+Additionally, the office regulates the markets and business conditions, as well as works to ensure fair economic competition.
 The website provides resources including publications, information on consumer protection, and telecommunications.

 The Agency for Post and Electronic Communication (ARPCE) regulates telecommunications in the Democratic Republic of the Congo.
-ARPCE's responsibilities include managing frequencies, developing equipment standards, setting tariffs, promoting competition, mediating consumer disputes, among other things.
-Only available in French.
+The site contains information about the agency itself, operators and service providers, observatories, and recent news.
+Site is only available in French.

 The Danish Business Authority is responsible for contributing to sustainable economic development and increasing Denmark's competitiveness.
 In addition, the authority is also responsible for regulating competition in the telecommunications and internet market.
 This site details the responsibilities of the the authority and regulations within the telecommunications sector.

-The National Council of Telecommunications, also known as Consejo Nacional de Telecomunicaciones (CONATEL), is the body that regulates telecommunications in Ecuador, which includes managing the radio spectrum.
-CONATEL creates policies and regulations that are then implemented by the Ministry of Telecommunications.
-CONATEL also grants licenses to operators and promotes high competition within their regulatory framework.
+The Telecommunications Regulatory and Control Agency, also known as Agencia de Regulacion y Control de las Telecomunicaciones (ARCOTEL), is the body that regulates telecommunications in Ecuador, which includes managing the radio spectrum.
+ARCOTEL creates policies and regulations that are then implemented by the Ministry of Telecommunications.
+ARCOTEL also grants licenses to operators and promotes high competition within their regulatory framework.
 Its site contains information about the council itself, its programs and services, and recent news.
 Only available in Spanish.

 The Ministry of Telecommunications and Information Society, also known as Ministerio de Telecomunicaciones y Sociedad de la Información (MINTEL), regulates telecommunications and information technology in Ecuador, among other fields.
 MINTEL implements policies for operators to comply with and also gives advice to operators, promotes competition, and ensures efficient and quality products.
 The site contains information about the ministry, its programs and services, related publications, and recent news.
 Only available in Spanish.